cloudfoundry/routing-release/README.md

 	Though not strictly required, we recommend configuring Diego as your default backend, as TCP Routing is only supported for Diego.

-	Then generate a new manifest for cf-release and re-deploy it.
+	Then generate a new manifest for cf-release and deploy it.

 		cd ~/workspace/cf-release
 		./scripts/generate-bosh-lite-dev-manifest <path-to-your-stub>